Practice this topic in a realistic system design interview

-Large file handling is essential for any system that deals with media, documents, or data transfers:
+Large-file handling shows up in systems that deal with media, documents, or data transfers:

 | Problem | Why Large File Handling Matters |